• Skip to primary navigation

 9. The Elephant Shack

-Hours: 5 to 8 pm Monday through Saturday, closed Sunday
+Hours: 12 to 3 pm and 5 to 8 pm Monday through Saturday, closed Sunday

 What to order: The Elephant Shack serves seriously delicious Thai food…tucked away in a food truck by a gas station near Sunset Beach.